ZishanAdThandar/WriteUps/CTF/tryhackme.com/owasptop10.md

 4. Now to find the shell, open location of image.
 You can find all images in `/bootstrap/img` directory.
 Just open the directory in the link, you can get your uploaded shell there, `http://machine_ip/bootstrap/img/shell.php`.
 If you open the page, it will compile and execute the code to display character number of `/etc/passwd`.
 5. Question `How many characters are in /etc/passwd (use wc -c /etc/passwd to get the answer)` Answer `1611`
 ## [Severity 10] Insufficient Logging and Monitoring
+1. Read this section carefully.
+2. Question `What IP address is the attacker using?` Answer `49.99.13.16`.
+We can check lot of unauthorized login from this ip.
+3. Question `What kind of attack is being carried out?` Answer `Bruteforce`.
+As we can see many unatuthorized usernames requested.
 ## What Next?
+1. Just click Complete.
+Done!

 Author: Zishan Ahamed Thandar